allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

   mysql -h172.17.0.3 -uroot -p123456
 ```

-By default all containers are created inside the default [Docker Bridge-Network][2] and are assigned IPs on that network.

-> - To find the instance internal IP you can [inspect][3] the instance
-> - If you prefer referencing containers by name you can use [docker-compose][6].

-If you just want to log into your running container, use the [exec][4] command referencing it's name:
+If you just want to *"log into"* your running container, use the [exec][4] command referencing it's name:

 ```sh
  docker exec -it mysql-sandbox bash
 ```

-## Run a temporary mysql instance
+The command above starts an interactive Bash shell session inside the running Docker container named `mysql-sandbox`.

+## Docker vs Filesystem

-While containers can create, update, and delete files, those changes are lost when the container is removed and all changes are isolated to that container.
+While containers can create, update, and delete files, those changes are lost when the container is removed and all changes are isolated to that container internal file system.
 [Volumes][7] provide the ability to connect specific filesystem paths of the container back to the host machine.
-The mysql docker images use Volumes to keep data persisted across containers restarts.
+For example, the MySql Docker image make use of a volume to keep data persisted across containers restarts.

+By default, when a container is removed, an associated volume is not automatically removed as well.
+Those are called a dangling volumes, because they're actually not being used by any active container.

 Sometimes its good to have a temporary container (flag `--rm`), those containers do not leave dangling volumes behind: